Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25044/README.md

 Yes, he can be naughty, and sometimes he acts like a playboy just for jokes, but that’s part of his fun nature.
 Behind all the mischief, he is a true friend who cares.
 He may not show it with big words, but when someone needs help, he is always there.
 He listens, supports, and makes everyone feel comfortable.
 I have learned a lot from him how to take life easy, how to enjoy small moments, and how to stay happy without stress.
 Every memory with him is full of laughter.
 He may not be serious most of the time, but his friendship is something I take seriously.
 I feel lucky to have a friend like him in my life.

-Abhijith:i'm very grateful for abhi.
+Deepak:i'm very grateful for Deepak.
 He is one of the most unique people I know.
 He’s naughty, funny, and always full of life, but at the same time, he cares a lot about his studies.
 Even though he always says “I will study seriously from tomorrow,” we both know tomorrow never comes .
 Still, I like how he always tries and never gives up.
 He gets worried about marks and exams, but even when he’s stressed, he finds a way to make everyone laugh.
 He can turn any serious moment into a funny one just by sending a meme or cracking a joke.
 His humour is next level simple but smart.
 No matter how dull the class is, he will find something to make it entertaining.
 Sometimes teachers get angry, but even they can’t stay mad at him for long.
 He gets distracted easily, but that’s what makes him fun.
 One minute he’s studying, the next minute he’s watching memes or talking about random funny stuff.
 He always says “just five minutes break,” but that break becomes one hour.
 Still, that’s him full of energy, full of chaos, and full of heart.
 Even though he jokes a lot, he’s actually a caring and kind person inside.
 He listens when someone is upset, helps when someone needs notes, and always stands by his friends.
 He might act careless, but he has a good soul.
 I really respect that.